 In addition, this project would not exist without the vision of the MSO Recovery Team.
 Current Recovery Team members Bill Block and Joe Ganey of the US Forest Service Rocky Mountain Research Station, and Shaula Hedwall of the US Fish and Wildlife Service provided critical guidance in designing and executing this project, as did Karl Malcolm.

-This project was funded by the US Forest Service Southwestern Region under Challenge Cost Share Agreement 12-CS-11132424-187 with Supplemental Project Agreement 13-CS-11031600-102 and Challenge Cost Share Agreement 12-CS-11132422-188 with Supplemental Project Agreement 17-CS-11031600-041.
+This project was funded by the US Forest Service Southwestern Region under Challenge Cost Share Agreement 12-CS-11132422-188 with Supplemental Project Agreement 17-CS-11031600-041.

 Table of Contents